Hungary to Stop Issuing Work Visas to 3 Countries, Ghanaian Job Seekers on Alert

 A report by Reuters indicated that the decision was announced by government spokeswoman Vanda Szondi during a media briefing.

-Hungary, under the leadership of Prime Minister Peter Magyar, plans to limit jobs given to foreign workers.
+Hungary, under the leadership of Prime Minister Peter Magyar, is reportedly planning to limit jobs given to foreign workers.

 Read also